How to Testify

 There are two opportunities for oral communication with the Board:

 - First Opportunity: At the start of the meeting, before Board adoption of the consent agenda.
-Members of the audience who have completed the sign-in procedure may step forward to address the Board.
 This opportunity is time-limited to two (2) minutes per individual and a maximum of 10 minutes total.